wdk-docs/vscode-docs/docs/java/java-webapp.md

 ---
 Area: java
-TOCTitle: Java Web App
+title: Java Web App
-ContentId: 98ddf1d3-6a8e-4b0f-a44d-e57cfdf2348c
+id: 98ddf1d3-6a8e-4b0f-a44d-e57cfdf2348c
 PageTitle: Build and Deploy Java Web Apps to the cloud with Visual Studio Code
 DateApproved: 3/2/2023
-MetaDescription: Java web app tutorial showing how to build and deploy a Java web app to Azure with Visual Studio Code
+description: Java web app tutorial showing how to build and deploy a Java web app to Azure with Visual Studio Code
 ---

 # Java Web Apps with Visual Studio Code